lucapette/dotfiles/README.markdown

 contain Vim configuration, I use another [repository](https://github.com/lucapette/vimfiles) for Vim.

-As for my vimfiles, I do *not* recommend to use my configuration files as they are.
+As for my vim configuration, I do *not* recommend to use my configuration files as they are.
 I think you won't learn much about zsh, tmux and so on just copying someone else configuration.

 I have some small scripts in `~/bin`: